-The original intent of the Voyage National Program was to replicate and permanently install the Voyage exhibition on the National Mall – the Voyage Mark I Exhibition – in communities across the U.S. It was indeed replicated and permanently installed in Houston, Corpus Christi, and Kansas City.
-The Mark I exhibition remains available for purchase and installation in communities across the U.S.
+The original intent of the Voyage National Program was to replicate and permanently install the Voyage exhibition on the National Mall – the Voyage Mark I Exhibition – in communities across the U.S. The extended vision was to translate the storyboards into other languages, allowing installation in 100 communities world-wide, given that the nature of our existence knows no national boundaries.

-Voyage Mark II Exhibition – A New Low Cost Design
+Voyage Mark II Exhibition – A New Low Cost Design – AVAILABLE STARTING JANUARY 2021

-The Voyage Mark II preserves the original execution of the 3-dimensional worlds in solid crystal, but in a smaller off-the-shelf crystal block; preserves the high resolution full color storyboards but uses high pressure laminate panels, which are employed for outdoor use by, e.g., the National Park Service, instead of the porcelain enamel used in the Mark I; and the stanchions while more slender, are also made of anodized aluminum and retain the arched aerodynamic shape of the Mark I. Click on the image above to see a comparison of the Mark I and Mark II profiles.
+The Voyage Mark II preserves the original laser-sculpted execution of the 3-dimensional worlds in solid crystal, but in a smaller off-the-shelf crystal block rather than the massive custom crystal ellipse of the Mark I; preserves the high resolution full color storyboards but uses high pressure laminate panels, which are employed for outdoor use by, e.g., the National Park Service, instead of the porcelain enamel used in the Mark I; and the stanchions, while more slender, are also made of anodized aluminum and retain the arched aerodynamic shape of the Mark I.

 Read about the available exhibitions, and how you can explore installation of a Voyage in your community on the following pages: